 Managing last mile delivery is also expensive, frequently coming out to be more than 50% of the total cost of shipping, warehousing, route optimization, fleet, labour and related costs.

-However, the rise of same-day and faster shipping options leaves customers unwilling to foot this bill – it’s an expectation, not a luxury that customers feel they should pay for.
+However, the rise of same-day and faster shipping options leaves shoppers unwilling to foot this bill – it’s an expectation, not a luxury that shoppers feel they should pay for.
 This makes it all the more important to find ways to improve this part of the process and cut costs wherever possible.

 It’s time to look at ways you can improve this crucial part of the fulfillment process.

-Continue reading to find different ways that you can offer a better last mile experience to your customers.
+Continue reading to find different ways that you can offer a better last mile experience to your shoppers.

 (Pro tip: Some of these you can try in-house on your own without a 3PL partner, but all of these optimization tips can be provided by most 3PLs!)

-Interested in going above and beyond for your customers?
+Interested in going above and beyond for your shoppers?
 Consider customized delivery services that are tailored to their purchases.

 This can be especially beneficial when shipping large items such as furniture pieces or appliances.
-In these cases, offer something specific to your business such as assembly or even haul-away services.
+In these cases, offer something specific to your brand such as assembly or even haul-away services.

 This also leads nicely into the next tip, which is…